AgentCosmic/xnotify/README.md

 ## Features
 - Works on virtual folders/shared folders like those in VirtualBox, VMWare and Docker.
-- Works on Windows, Linux, Mac OS without polling.
+- Works on Windows, Linux, OSX without polling.
 - Single binary, no dependency.
 - Advanced task running feature to run build commands.
 - HTTP client/server can be integrated into other apps/libraries.